TutulDevs/NO-BS-JS/0_Data-Types/2_maths.md

 To do mathematics, we need operators.
 You can learn a great deal about them in [javascript.info](https://javascript.info/operators).

 Maths are important.
-Everything in modern science and technology.
+Everything in science and technology is based on mathematics.
 Let's dig into **JavaScript** mathematics.

 ## Absolute Value